 Under the National Emissions Ceilings Directive and the transposing domestic legislation, the National Emission Ceilings Regulations, Ireland is required to prepare and publish an Irish Air Pollution Control Programme by 1 April 2019.
 The legislation requires that the NAPCP is subject to a public consultation prior to publication.

-The Department now invites submissions in relation to the proposed Air Pollution Control Programme and sets out some of the main discussion points below.
-The consultation process closes at 5.30pm on Friday 5 July 2019.
+The Department invited submissions in relation to the proposed Air Pollution Control Programme and some of the main discussion points are detailed below.
+The consultation process closed at 5.30pm on Friday 5 July 2019.

-Responses to the consultation should be sent by email to: firstname.lastname@example.org
+Responses to the consultation were sent by email to: email@example.com

 Alternatively hard copy responses can be sent to:

 Draft National Air Pollution Control Programme Consultation,

 Air Quality Division,